-FAMILY FUSION: Above; Actress and recording artist Mariah Carey's parents are of mixed ethnicity and nationality.
-Her mother Patricia, pictured above, is of Irish American ancestry, while her father Alfred is of Venezuelan heritage.
+FAMILY FUSION: Actress and recording artist Mariah Carey's parents are of mixed ethnicity and nationality.
+Her mother Patricia, pictured above, is of Irish American ancestry, while her late father Alfred was of Venezuelan heritage.
 His African genealogy is a qualifier for Carey's identification as 'black'.
-Below; A young Mariah Carey and mother Patricia.

 *MARIAH CAREY’S ETHNICITY, NATIONALITY, PARENTS RACE - ACCORDING TO GOOGLE SEARCH

 The number of people worldwide who Google the question, “Is Mariah Carey black?”, each month.

 The number of people worldwide who Google the variants, “Mariah Carey nationality, parents race, ethnic background and heritage”, each month.

 *All figures for “Mariah Carey’s Ethnicity, Nationality, Parents Race - According to Google Search”, supplied by Google.
 Stats include global totals for laptop and desktop computers and mobile devices.

 MARIAH CAREY REVEALS THE RESULTS OF HER ANCESTRY DNA TEST ON ‘LOPEZ TONIGHT’